$20 eGift Card off your first purchase with Chewy at $49 with code “WELCOME” CLICK HERE

-How to keep cats quiet at night?
 Is your cat keeping you awake at night?
 Cats are most active at night, in particular dawn and dusk.
 I’m sure you already know that your cat is awake.
-That soft thud, that is the dead giveaway of jumping down from somewhere he really shouldn’t be.
+That soft thud is the dead giveaway of the cat jumping down from somewhere he really shouldn’t be.

 Cats spend a fair bit of time at night wandering around.

-Your cat’s natural instinct is to be up and about when it’s dark outside.
+Your cat’s natural instinct is to hunt and be up and about when it’s dark outside.
 Even though cats are domesticated, some or these behaviors from ancestral days, still exist in some form.

-Help cats adjust their internal clocks and keep the cat awake with an activity hour about an hour before bedtime.
+Help cats adjust their internal clocks by keeping the cat awake with an activity hour about an hour before bedtime.
 Spend time to play with the cat before bed.
 A tired cat is a quiet cat.
 This way the cat’s schedule more closely matches your night time routine .

 Paper bags can also provide physical stimulation for cats.
 If the bag is big enough he will wiggle around and try to get inside.
 Add some enticements like a toy or catnip.